ambientelivre/alfresco-backup-linux/README.md

 > This script has been tested with the above S3-compatible environments.
 > Make sure to properly configure the endpoint URL, access key, and secret key for your storage provider.

+## script-backup-alfresco.sh

+For alfresco 6.x family in Tomcat.